luau-lang/luau/rfcs/syntax-static-imports.md

 While efforts have been made to align this feature to the kinds of analysis already done internally by Luau's tooling, it undeniably still introduces internal complexity.
 Even though these statements are more explicitly designed for static analysis and useful type inference compared to the more dynamic and unpredictable `require()`, backwards compatibility concerns mean that the more complex logic for detecting `require()` usage still needs to be maintained, and cannot be removed even if it were to be superseded by a more predictable form.
 In addition, some of the extended importing features are novel, and do not correspond to existing language features, which introduces new internal considerations that were not present before.

 ## Alternatives

-`local import`, `import in`, `do import` or some other two-keyword form would also allow the declaration of these statements after user declarations.
-While this looks more stylistically in-line with existing statements and still preserves backwards compatibility, this seems unwieldy and bulky, and depending on keyword choice, could introduce confusion with the extended features of the statement or may contradict how the keywords are used elsewhere.

 A comment/preprocesser style `--!import` would better align with `--!strict` et al, but this was decided against because it did not make clear that this statement would affect the execution of the code, and generally is not in the spirit of how comments should work.